A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Simulation Experiments

 \subsection{Discussion of Simulation Results}

-The simulations that we have performed are quite extensive, and it is necessary to clearly pinpoint what the salient features of these numbers are.
-In the following we describe these features. \begin{enumerate}
+The simulations that we have performed are quite extensive, and it is necessary to understand what the salient features of these numbers (Tables \ref{sm_table1.1}-\ref{sm_table2.2} in Appendix \ref{sm_appen3}) are.
+In the following we describe these features. \begin{enumerate} \item For pure datasets, MLEs are the best compared to all its robust alternatives which is expected from the angle of asymptotic efficiency.
+All the robust methods are almost similar in terms of their estimated MSEs in case of location estimation, however, in case of scale estimation, CMDPDEs become the best alternative almost all the time compared to other robust estimators although both the MM and the S estimators maintain very close competition with the CMDPDEs.

-\item It can be trivially observed that, for contaminated datsets, the SMDPDEs (as well as its robust competitors) are much better than the MLEs both in terms of bias and MSEs.
-But the MLEs are a little better for almost all the robust methods in case of pure datasets.
-In particular, the bias and MSEs of the SMDPDEs are slightly more than those of the MLEs in case of lower $\beta$ values for pure datasets and this difference is greater in magnitude for higher $\beta$ values as well as for most of the other robust competitors of our estimator.
+\item For subtle outlier contaminated data, our method is found to be generally competitive with the remaining robust methods.
+For the diagonal covariance structure, our method becomes the best one (in terms of the estimated MSEs) in case of location estimation but the FRC method becomes the best one in case of scale estimation.
+However, for the non-diagonal covariance structure, our method performs better than the FRC method.
+But in this case (i.e., non-diagonal covariance structure), although our scale estimators become the best among all the robust scale estimators in case of data dimensions $2$ and $5$, the MM and S scale estimators have less estimated MSEs as compared to the remaining robust methods in case of data dimension $10$.

-\item For pure datasets and diagonal covariance structures, the SMDPDEs are the best in terms of MSEs (for both location and scale estimation) among the robust methods most of the time; however, they have marginally higher bias (especially, in case of location vectors) in higher dimensions.
-But for the corresponding non-diagonal cases, the lack of unbiasedness (asymptotically) of the SMDPDEs disappears with a little loss in MSEs.
-In case of pure datasets, both the MM and the S estimators maintain very close competitions with the SMDPDEs.
+\item For distant outlier contaminated datasets, our method becomes the best one among all the robust methods, especially with lower values of $\beta$ (specifically $0.1$).
+The pairwise OGK method improved a lot in this case, especially for the scale estimation; the OGK and the FRC estimators become the closest competitors of the CMDPDEs in case of scale estimation.

-\item However, for contaminated datasets, the SMDPDEs are undoubtedly the best among all the robust alternatives, especially with lower values of $\beta$ (specifically $0.1$).
-The pairwise GK method improved a lot in case of contaminated datasets for covariance estimation and it is better than the MCD, MVE, MM and S estimators both in terms of bias and MSEs.
+\item In an aggregative sense, we may conclude that our newly proposed method performs the best in case of datasets having distant outliers, and performs competitively in comparison with the aforementioned robust alternatives in case of the subtle outlier contamination set-up.

-\item None of the SMDPDEs of the covariance matrices have been found to be non-positive definite throughout our entire simulation exercise. \end{enumerate}
+\item None of the CMDPDEs of the covariance matrices have been found to be non-positive definite throughout our entire simulation exercise.